The-Academic-Observatory/observatory-platform/CONTRIBUTING.md

 * API reference documentation is automatically generated from docstrings with [sphinx-autoapi](https://github.com/readthedocs/sphinx-autoapi).

 #### Building documentation
-Make sure that the Academic Observatory is installed with the development requirements:
+Make sure that the Observatory Platform is installed with the docs requirements:
 ```bash
 pip install -e .[docs]
 ```